MetaU-projects/FinMind/README.md

 In this system:

-- **Only mentees can initiate a connection \-** keeping the platform low-pressure for mentors and international for mentees.
+- **Only mentees can initiate a connection \-** keeping the platform low-pressure for mentors and intentional for mentees.
 - **Mentors can accept or decline** \- maintaining autonomy and trust.
 - Once accepted, **a connection is formed** and tracked in a dedicated space \- enabling follow-up session scheduling, and relational building.